 - Mavorixafor was not associated with any treatment-related serious adverse events and was observed to be well tolerated in daily doses of up to 400 mg for durations of up to 400 days.
 Treatment-related adverse events reported were dry mouth (n=2), nausea (n=4), dry eye (n=1), nasal dryness (n=2), dyspepsia (n=1), conjunctivitis (n=1) and rash (n=1).
-All adverse events were Grade 1 (mild). - ANCs were increased in total numbers (cells//μL) as well as duration of increase (hours) over the course of the intra-day assessment.
-The increase in ANCs vs. pre-dosing levels was observed in all (n=7) evaluable patients in the trial.
-In five of seven patients (71%), ANCs were consistently elevated above the pre-defined target threshold of 600/μL at peak as well as throughout the 24 hour assessment period. - Similarly, ALCs were increased in total numbers (cells/ μL) as well as duration of increase with the treatment of mavorixafor.
-The increase in ALCs were observed in all (n=7) evaluable patients with six of seven patients (86%) exceeding the pre-defined target threshold of 1,000/μL for ALCs (the lower limit of normal) throughout the 24-hour assessment period.
-These thresholds of 600/μL for ANCs and 1,000/μL for ALCs correspond to the National Cancer Institute's adverse event grading system, which considers ANCs below 500/μL to be severe or life threatening and ALCs of 1,000/μL within the range of healthy individuals. - Patients experienced improved infection rates, as reported by patients and the trial investigators. - Significant and visible reductions in wart lesions were also reported in a patient with a history of untreatable severe wart lesions.
+All adverse events were Grade 1 (mild). - ANCs were increased in total numbers (cells/μL) as well as duration of increase (hours) over the course of the intra-day assessment.
+The increase in ANC vs. pre-dosing levels was observed in all evaluable patients in the trial (n=7).
+In five of seven patients (71%), ANCs were consistently elevated above the pre-defined target threshold of 600/μL at peak as well as throughout the 24-hour assessment period.

+- Similarly, ALCs were increased in total numbers (cells/μL) as well as duration of increase with the treatment of mavorixafor.
+The increase in ALCs were observed in all evaluable patients (n=7) with six of seven patients (86%) exceeding the pre-defined target threshold of 1,000/μL for ALCs (the lower limit of normal) throughout the 24-hour assessment period.
+(These thresholds of 600/μL for ANCs and 1,000/μL for ALCs correspond to the National Cancer Institute's adverse event grading system, which considers ANCs below 500/μL to be severe or life threatening and ALCs of 1,000/μL within the range of healthy individuals.) - Patients experienced improved infection rates, as reported by patients and the trial investigators. - Significant and visible reductions in wart lesions were also reported in a patient with a history of untreatable severe wart lesions.

-We completed the dose-titration portion of the Phase 2 trial in March 2018 and, based on the reported results, the Data Review Committee, or DRC, recommended the Phase 3 dose of 400 mg administered once daily.
-Following completion of the dose-titration portion of the Phase 2 trial, patients were allowed to continue on study drug in a Phase 2 open-label extension trial.
-As of February 1, 2021, 5 patients continue to receive mavorixafor in the open-label extension trial.
+Following completion of the dose-titration portion of the Phase 2 clinical trial, patients were allowed to continue on study drug in a Phase 2 open-label extension trial.
+In June 2020, we announced the following positive data from the open-label extension portion of the Phase 2 clinical trial: